 23 – 24 May – Hari Raya Puasa

 21 Jun – Father’s day

 It’s time to target the shopping queens and have them buy gifts for their fathers or husbands.
 An average of $12 billion is spent on Father’s Day, and you wouldn’t want to miss this one out.

 The purpose of this day is to spread awareness of the benefits and impact yoga has on people.
 Many retailers can use this day to give promotions and discounts for yoga lovers.
 Even if you’re not selling yoga-related items, take a look at products that promote self-love and wellness: candles, skincare, organic items, etc.

 4 Jul – Independence Day

 61% of Americans spend on cookouts and barbeques on this holiday while 26% of Americans spend this day making patriotic purchases.
-There are many ecommerce stores sending out personalised emails to their existing customer list promoting the upcoming sales and campaign they have prepared for this holiday.
+There are many e-commerce stores sending out personalised emails to their existing customer list promoting the upcoming sales and campaigns they have prepared for this holiday.

 11 Jul – 7 Eleven Day